hajerayed9/hajerayed9/README.md

 ## Git and GitHub
 git: Git is a version control
-githup:cloud-based hosting service that lets you manage Git repositories
+githup:githup is cloud-based hosting service that lets you manage Git repositories